mjwhitta/otplock/README.md

 **Warning:** This usage can be unsafe.
 This will allow anyone with the link to run arbitrary commands on your box.
-It is suggested to only run this on a fresh VM with minimal network connections (separate VLAN).
+It is suggested to only run this in a Docker container or on a fresh VM with minimal network connections (separate VLAN).

 Change to the Advanced config level to get a little more functionality.
 The Advanced config will let you upload your source